 Your Sheltie Tales

-Today I'm shoving Howard's furry little butt out of the limelight to share some of YOUR beautiful Sheltie photos and stories.
+Today I'm shoving Howard's furry little butt out of the limelight to share some of your most heart-warming Sheltie photos and stories.
 (Don't worry about Howard, he's busy eating a shoe.)

 Here are your Sheltie tales: how-we-met stories, happy adventures, and tributes to Shelties past.
 By sharing these reader stories we hope to memorialize your treasured pets and reveal the beautiful nature of these sweet companion dogs.

 Sandy was 10 years old when she came to bless our family.
 Her gait was sprightly and so was her spirit.
 If left to her own devices she could drag the toilet paper from the roll through the entire house - or until the paper tore, whichever came first.
 If the roll was empty, she would munch on the edges of the extra rolls kept in a basket.

 Packing a sandwich for lunch took extra precautions because she could find a sandwich in your purse or briefcase in seconds.

 Fresh bread was her passion and more than once she managed to get a fresh baguette from the bakery down from the kitchen counter and devour it all by herself.
 You would think with a passion for bread that she would have a weight problem but she always seemed to know that if she had an overly large snack (ie loaf of bread) that she would need to eat less at the next meal to keep her svelte figure... [continue reading Our Sandy Sunshine]